 It’s important to know the lifetime value of your customers (the total purchases they buy from you across channels over time), your average order value (how much they’re spending each time), and the combinations of products ordered to improve demand forecasting.

-Using this data, you can understand how to group or bundle items, drive more recurring revenue, and see how one SKU affects or drives demand for another (e.g., sales of shampoo and conditioner).
+Using this data, you can understand how to group or bundle items, drive more recurring revenue, and see how one SKU affects or drives demand for another (e.g., razor and blade cartridge refill sales).

-The geography of where your customers are and where you manufacture and ship orders from can greatly impact inventory forecasting and the speed at which you can fulfil customer orders.
+The geography of where your customers reside and where you manufacture and ship orders from can greatly impact inventory forecasting and the speed at which you can fulfil customer orders.

 The geographic locations of your retail supply chain can be very strategic.
-Using fulfilment centres in locations closer to customers can help you fulfil demand quickly and more cost effectively, so it ships from the warehouse closest to the customer.
+Using fulfilment centres in locations near your customers can help you fulfil customer demand quickly and more affordably, so it ships from the warehouse closest to the customer.

-This helps you store certain products in the locations where they are ordered most, so you don’t have to ship to far away destinations.
+This helps you monitor where your customers reside and store certain products in the regions where they are ordered most, so you don’t have to ship to far away destinations.

 How to forecast demand in 4 steps [Infographic]

 Forecasting demand is an extremely challenging task.
-You want to be flexible enough to handle sudden spikes in demand but also take a long-term approach.
+You want to be flexible enough to handle sporadic influxes but also take a long-term approach.
 Here are some tips for your business.